OliverOakley/project_two/README.md

 ## Features:
 ### Application:
 The microservice application consists of four services, utilising the following architecture:
 * Service 1 - Front-end of the application; communicates with the other three services.
+Stores account and prize winnings in a MySQL Database.
 * Service 2 - Create a random string of letters, with at least 2 different implementations.
 * Service 3 - Create a random set of numbers, with at least 2 different implementations.
 * Service 4 - Create an account based on objects from services 2 and 3.
 Determine if the user has 'won', with two different implementations.
-Store account and prize winnings in a MySQL Database.

 The micorservice application utilises the following tech:
 * Python is the main language in which the application is written.